Religion

 He was made the Archbishop of Tuam in 1834.

-Although he purported to be for education for the Irish Catholic peasant child he wanted it on his own terms and rejected the National Schools as an option because he regarded it as and agent of Anglicization.
+Although he purported to be for education for the Irish Catholic peasant child he wanted it on his own terms and rejected the National Schools as an option because he regarded it as an agent of Anglicization.
 He found his own schools with boys being taught by brothers and monks and girls being taught by nuns.
 Since money was limited this did not provide the best educational opportunities for the Irish peasant.

-MacHale translated the Iliad into Irish.
+Among other things MacHale translated the Iliad into Irish.

 See John MacHale